Scheduled to teach:

 JD: Did you ever come close to giving up?

 PB: Some personal and financial situations cause me to reevaluate my career a few years ago.
 I never stopped shooting but I played around with another profession for a while.
-Ironically when I was at my most ambivalent about continuing as a photographer, I started teaching the “Basic 1” class at Julia Dean Photography Workshops.
+Ironically when I was at my most ambivalent about continuing as a photographer, I started teaching the “Basic 1” class at The Julia Dean Photography Workshops.
 These students, just starting out and hungry for information and inspiration, re-ignited my passion for the craft and I am still very grateful for that opportunity.

 JD: Have you sacrificed anything by being a photographer?